 The Engineering Maintenance Apprenticeship Scheme is a four-year programme that focuses on skills required to maintain their power stations.
-As well as the technical side, they’ll help you develop the attitudes and behaviours essential to the safe operation of EDF power stations.
-Upon completion, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate, you’ll also have attained a BTEC Level 3, with the potential for further education such as a HNC.
+As well as the technical side, they’ll help you develop the attitudes and behaviours essential to EDF power stations' safe operation.
+Upon completion, you’ll be awarded a Maintenance and Operations Engineering Technician Apprenticeship Certificate, and you’ll also have attained a BTEC Level 3, with the potential for further education such as an HNC.

 Nuclear Business Apprenticeship – EDF Energy

 Moving on to the next one and although we are the first to say that Nuclear Energy is not Renewable…yet we wanted to include this role as if you are interested in getting into renewables the nuclear industry, as clean energy is definitely worth a look.

 The EDF Nuclear Business Apprenticeship is built the foundation for an incredible career in Supply Chain by joining the Nuclear Business Apprenticeship.
 Based at the EDF Hinkley Point B power station in Somerset, you’ll spend 2 years learning from the team, getting valuable practical experience and studying for a recognised qualification.